 The Beats Powerbeats Pro has the best battery life of any iPhone earbuds

 If you like the idea of seamless integration with your iPhone but want a more secure fit when you’re exercising, then you should look into the Apple Beats Powerbeats Pro.
-These buds sport an ear hook design and actual nozzles that insert into the ear canal, which improves sound quality and stability.
+The buds sport an ear hook design and nozzles that insert into the ear canal.
+This improves sound quality and stability.

 Apple Beats Powerbeats ProFull Review